Glossary of Terms Loading...

 A schedule of events and deadlines important to students and prospective students, covering the period of the College’s academic year, July 1 to June 30.

 The term used to describe the twelve-month period from July 1 of one year to June 30 of the following year.

 Acceptance of a person (who has formally applied to attend the College) into a specified program.

 Sometimes called Entrance Requirements, are the academic background necessary for admission to a particular program of studies.
-Some examples of admission requirements are: a high school diploma, letters of reference, Mathematics 30.
+Some examples of admission requirements are a high school diploma, letters of reference, and Mathematics 30.